cross-solution/YawikDocs/source/customize.rst

 .. _YawikDemoSkin: https://github.com/cbleek/YawikDemoSkin

 customize your Skin by mapping more :ref:`templates <templates>` to your own views scripts.

+If you want a completely own customized startpage, add a 'startpage' to your viewmap.
+It will be automatically picked, when you enter the name of the domain and have no session.
+But be aware, there is no login-box, unless you integrate ist yourself.

 CSS